deeeed/universe/README.md

 ## Contributing

-We welcome contributions to any of the packages in this monorepo.
-Please read our [CONTRIBUTING.md](./CONTRIBUTING.md) file for more information on how to get started.
+I welcome contributions to any of the packages in this monorepo.
+Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) file for more information on how to get started.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+---
+<sub>Created by [Arthur Breton](https://siteed.net) • See more projects at [siteed.net](https://siteed.net)</sub>